-Most columns of the table may filter the displayed Placement Regions by value.
-When filtering by column value, only Placement Regions with column values matching the filter will be retained; non-matching values will be excluded from the table.
+Most table columns can filter the displayed Placement Regions by value.
+When filtering by column value, only Placement Regions with column values matching the filter are retained; non-matching values are excluded from the table.

 Columns containing text can be filtered by string value (glob string matching by default, but Regular Expression matching is also available, following Java rules, which are extremely similar to Perl rules).
 Columns with checkmarks can be filtered by boolean value.
 Columns containing numbers can be filtered by numerical value.
-Columns which may not be filtered (like the Overlay Color column) will lack a filter icon in the filter row.
+Columns which may not be filtered (like the Overlay Color column) lack a filter icon in the filter row.

-To add a filter to a column, the Filter Row must first be visible.
-(Select the Toggle Filter Row Visibility action to show the row if necessary.)
-Then simply left-click the mouse on the filter icon ( Y ) for the desired column, which causes a data-appropriate filter dialog to appear.
-Next, fill in the desired filter values and press Apply to apply the filter to the Placement Regions in the table.
-All values matching that filter will be retained, and all other values will be excluded.
-Additionally, the background color of the filtered column will change to a bright yellow to indicate the filter is active, and the filter icon at the head of the column will also change to the active filter icon ( Y ).
+To add a filter to a column:

+- 1. The Filter Row must first be visible.
+Select the Toggle Filter Row Visibility action to show the row if necessary. - 2.
+Left-click the filter icon ( $\nabla$ ) for the desired column, which causes a data-appropriate filter dialog to appear. - 3.
+Fill in the desired filter values and press Apply to apply the filter to the Placement Regions in the table.

+All values matching that filter are retained, and all other values are excluded.
+Additionally, the background color of the filtered column changes to a bright yellow to indicate the filter is active, and the filter icon at the head of the column also changes to the active filter icon ( $\Upsilon$ ).

-To edit (or clear) an existing filter, simply left-click the mouse on the active filter icon ( $\checkmark$ ), which again causes the data-appropriate filter dialog to appear, this time pre-populated with the current column filter setting.
-Change the filter value and press Apply again to edit the filter, press Cancel to leave the filter unchanged, or press Clear to remove the filter from the column.
-If the filter is cleared, the background color of the column will return to the default background color, and the filter icon will also change to the inactive version ( $\checkmark$ ).
+To edit (or clear) an existing filter:

+- 1. Left-click the active filter icon ( \ ), which causes the data-appropriate filter dialog to appear pre-populated with the current column filter setting. - 2.
+Change the filter value and press Apply to edit the filter. - 3.
+Press Cancel to leave the filter unchanged. - 4.
+Press Clear to remove the filter from the column.

+If the filter is cleared, the background color of the column returns to the default background color, and the filter icon also changes to the inactive version ( $\nabla$ ).